 Further more, all accredited Therapists in any modality will need to be accredited with an Association.

-Natural Therapy, even so it is a constantly growing supportive Health Modality and Business, it is often considered as a fringe industry or even worse, as snake oil business or just quackery.
+Natural Therapy, even so it is a constantly growing in support from the general public, it is often considered as snake oil business or just quackery.

 It is a worthwhile endeavour to look closely at the attitude why something Natural creates such a negative response in some people.

-I like the term self-sabotage, it certainly brings the fact home, that everyone is responsible first of all for their own health, and only secondly can pass on that responsibility to someone else.
+I like the term self-sabotage, it certainly brings home the fact that everyone is responsible for their own health.

-To be quiet frank about it, we commit self sabotage every time, we eat, drink or inhale anything which could harm our body.
-This unfortunately includes, chemicals in food production, obviously smokes and drugs, and we should be thinking twice about it, before we take medical prescribed drugs to maintain health.
+To be quiet frank, we commit self sabotage every time, we eat, drink or inhale anything which could harm our body.
+This unfortunately includes, chemicals in food production, obviously smokes and drugs, and we should be thinking twice before we take medical prescribed drugs to maintain health.

 Therefore anyone who actually practices Natural Therapy, such as a Naturopath, the treatment will commence with teaching lifestyle improvements; such as good balanced diet habits, advising of proper sleep and rest habits, eliminating stress as much as possible and recommending a proper exercise regime.

-How anyone could proclaim that such advice is quackery is beyond me, it is just logical and natural.
+How anyone could proclaim that such advice is quackery is beyond me, it is just logical.

 Having said that, I need to address the next step, the natural intervention with natural derived medicines, is it really necessary, and yes, I say it is.